IBM/vpc-go-sdk/README.md

 # IBM Cloud VPC Go SDK Version 0.0.3
 Go client library to interact with the various [IBM Cloud VPC Services APIs](https://cloud.ibm.com/apidocs?category=vpc).

+**Note** As IBM continues to invest and innovate on the IBM Cloud Virtual Private Cloud (gen 2 compute) infrastructure, we're focusing on delivering maximum value in a single VPC Infrastructure platform.
+To support this effort, generation 1 compute infrastructure is being deprecated.
+The end of service date is 26 February 2021.
+For more information, see the [Start your migration](https://www.ibm.com/cloud/blog/announcements/start-your-vpc-gen1-to-vpc-gen2-migration) blog.

 ## Table of Contents
 <!--
   The TOC below is generated using the `markdown-toc` node package.